Refinitiv/refinitiv-ui/documents/src/pages/build-element/index.md

 This page provides a conceptual overview of how to create and publish new elements to extend Element Framework.

 If you find that you need to use the same UI logic in more than one application, you may have a candidate for a new element.
-An example might be a button that opens your camera feed.

 ## Playground